BionicCat27/BionicCat27/README.md

 I have worked on two medium scale web applications, one as a project with peers and another developed as an in-house tool.

 ## Skills
-I have experience in many common **programming languages**:
+Web Development
+- Full Stack (HTML, CSS, JavaScript)
+- PHP
+- SQL

+Programming Languages
+- C
- - HTML, CSS
+- C#
- - JavaScript
+- C++
 - Java
- - C++
- - C
 - Python

+APIs and Technologies
- - SQL
+- Xero's WorkflowMax API
- - PHP
+- Boostrap

-I have worked with several **frameworks**:
- - Bootstrap
+- jQuery
- - Ajax
+- AJAX

-And I have worked with a couple of APIs:
+Other Skills
- - Xero's WorkFlowMax API
+- GitHub
+- Bitbucket and Jira
- - Bootstrap API
+- Firebase

 ## Want to know more?
-You can contact me at aslan.bennington.barr@gmail.com, or find me on [LinkedIn](https://www.linkedin.com/in/aslan-bennington-barr/).
+You can contact me at aslan.bennington.barr@gmail.com, look at my [portfolio website](https://aslan-bennington-barr.vercel.app/) or find me on [LinkedIn](https://www.linkedin.com/in/aslan-bennington-barr/).